afariha/ConformanceConstraintsReproducibility/README.md

 # Requires Python version Python 3.9.5

-# If Using Windows, do the following:
+## If Using Windows, do the following to prepare first

 - Install windows subsystem for linux using `wsl --install`
 - Download and install ubuntu from this link: https://ubuntu.com/wsl